Summer Programs FAQ

 - Will I earn credit?

-- Can I transfer credit from CED Summer Programs to my home college?
+- Can I transfer credit from CED Summer Programs to my college?

 - I am on a quarter system.
 How does semester credit relate?

-Upon successful completion of the program, students will generally earn 1 semester unit of college credit on an official UC Berkeley transcript.
+Upon successful completion of one of the academic CED Summer programs, students will generally earn one semester unit of college credit on an official UC Berkeley transcript.
 International students who need to qualify for a student visa will need to enroll in 5 semester units which they will earn upon successful completion of the program.

 Students also have the option to add additional college-level semester units for consideration at their home school.
 Whether these credits will fulfill any degree requirements on an undergraduate level is solely at the discretion of the institution the student attends.
 Students will need to contact their advisor of their home institution.